pnp/powershell/documentation/Remove-PnPField.md

 ```

 ### -List
-The list object or name where to remove the field from
+The list object or name where to remove the field from.

 ```yaml
 Type: ListPipeBind